microsoft/pxt-adafruit/docs/uploader.md

 ### Works with any browser!

-The uploader monitors your Downloads folder looking for any .hex file being download.
+The uploader monitors your Downloads folder looking for any .hex file that has been downloaded (saved from the browser).
-When it detects a new .hex file, the uploader tries to copy it to all connected BBC micro:bits (it copies it to the MICROBIT drives).
+When it detects a new .hex file, the uploader tries to copy it to all MICROBIT drives.
 That's it!

 ![](/static/uploader/tooltip.png)